joshdbarton/BiancasBikeShop/README.md

 # Bianca's Bike Shop 🚴‍♂️
 Our customer Bianca has hired us to build an inventory management system for her bike shop.
-She wants to keep track of the bike owners she works with, the bikes that they've brought to the shop for repairs, and the maintenance history for each bike.
+She wants to keep track of the bike owners she works with, the bikes that they have brought to the shop for repairs, and the maintenance history for each bike.

 ## Setup
 1. clone this repo